Awesomely Rich Pumpkin Pie Recipe

 Who Doesn't Like Pumpkin Pie?

-This is one of the best pumpkin pies I ever tasted!
 If you have only ever eaten store-bought pumpkin pies, then prepare for a taste adventure.
+There is simply nothing better than homemade pumpkin pie, and this is one of the best I've ever tasted!
 The pies you get from stores simply do not compare to this one, in my opinion.

 This recipe is rich and spicy.
 If you like pumpkin pie, you're going to love this.
-If you love pumpkin pie, then prepare for the next level!
+If you love pumpkin pie, then prepare to take that adoration to the next level!

 And don't forget the whipped cream!